Bronx Wrongful Death Lawyers

 No lawyer can guarantee that taking legal action in connection with a wrongful death will result in recovery of all (or any) of these categories of damages.
 The combined amount of damages in a Bronx wrongful death/survival action can vary widely from case-to-case, depending upon the circumstances of the death and the age, state of health, income, and family role of the deceased (among other factors).
 Working with an experienced Bronx wrongful death lawyer is the most reliable way to maximize your chances of receiving the compensation you and your family deserve after a tragic loss.

-So, if our family’s loved one did not die immediately, but died from injuries or complications from those injuries later on, we can still file a wrongful death claim?
+Can you file a wrongful death claim if your loved one did not die immediately, but died from injuries or complications later on?

 Yes, that’s right.
 This is also where the survival action described above comes into play.
 In the case of a death that followed some time after suffering injuries and/or injury-related health complications, the personal representative of the deceased person’s estate can file both a wrongful death action seeking compensation for the harm done by the death itself, and a survival action for the harm the deceased person suffered before dying.
 For example, burn victims suffer terribly and have an extremely high risk of complications related to their injuries that can ultimately lead to death.